10 Mobile & Desktop Testing Differences

 9. Interruption handling

-Different interruptions are inevitable way of working of mobile applications: incoming calls, sms, push notifications, etc. Testers must ensure that the application handles all the interruptions in a logical way, which makes that application more reliable, predictable and non errorprone and its behavior becomes more agile and straightforward.
+Different interruptions are inevitable way of working of mobile applications: incoming calls, sms, push notifications, etc. Testers must ensure that the application handles all the interruptions in a logical way, which makes that application more reliable, predictable and non-zero prone and its behavior becomes more agile and straightforward.

 10. Specific testing